devmarcstorm/python-network-scanner/README.md

 ***You will find a `<date>.log`in a `data` directory with all devices found this day***

 ### Save known devices (your json example not working!
-I'm was created foler /data/devices.json and put  json text from down example but i'ts now working!!!)
+I'm was created folder /data/devices.json and put  json text from down example but i'ts now working!!!)
 1. create json file: `data/devices.json`
 2. Use the following format:
 ```json